o10collin/o10collin/README.md

 ### - whoami
-16 y/o software engineer and (hopefully) a future comp sci student<br>
+16 y/o software engineer and (hopefully) a comp sci student in the future<br>
 i like minimalist & monochrome design

 ### - skills